Variable-pitch propeller (aeronautics)

 In aeronautics, a variable-pitch propeller is a type of propeller (airscrew) with blades that can be rotated around their long axis to change the blade pitch.
 A controllable-pitch propeller is one where the pitch is controlled manually by the pilot.
 Alternatively, a constant-speed propeller is one where the pilot sets the desired engine speed (RPM), and the blade pitch is controlled automatically without the pilot's intervention so that the rotational speed remains constant.
 The device which controls the propeller pitch and thus speed is called a propeller governor or constant speed unit.

 Reversible propellers are those where the pitch can be set to negative values.
 This creates reverse thrust for braking or going backwards without the need to change the direction of shaft revolution.

-Some aircraft have ground-adjustable propellers, however these are not considered variable-pitch.
+While some aircraft have ground-adjustable propellers, these are not considered variable-pitch.
 These are typically found only on light aircraft and microlights.